Off the Beaten Track 2017 is just around the corner!

 Established in 2010 by KRyS Global Founder and Executive Chairman and ultra-marathon runner, Kenneth Krys, OTBT maintains its adrenaline-charged reputation in Grand Cayman with a different route every year.

-With running enthusiast, Derek Larner from Race Caribbean designing the course, expect to be pushed to your limits as he conjures paths for this route that may not even exist until just days before the run!
+With international running champion, Derek Larner of Race Caribbean, designing the course, expect to be pushed to your limits as he conjures paths for this route that may not even exist until just days before the event!

 Gather your colleagues together too and embark on this year’s team building ‘must have’, by taking the OTBT journey together and competing in the Corporate Challenge in teams up to six runners!
 Word on the street is that corporate teams are already putting each other through their paces and training together.
 What better way is there to build a healthy high performance team than one who is prepared to undertake this test of team spirit and endurance together?